SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 ### Create New Forecast
 {: .anchor}

-1. Navigate to the Site listing page using the ‘Sites’ link in the left sidebar.
+1. Navigate to the Site listing page using the **Sites** link in the left sidebar.
 Select the site for which you are adding a Forecast.

-2. Click the “Create new Forecast” button on the Site page.
+2. Click the **Create new Forecast** button on the Site page.
     <img class="my-3" src="/images/plant_site.png"/>

 3. Enter metadata for your Forecast.
 On submission, you will be redirected